 I did not repeat this mistake with my other babies.

 Hang in there, ladies.
-Like I said last week, "Yes, it’s worth it."
+Like I've said, "Yes, it's worth it."
 That alien is your son or daughter and no finer person has ever been born.